medic/medic-docs/configuration/developing-community-health-applications.md

 ##### Core Framework 3.8.0 and Later
 **Declarative configuration projects must deploy their configuration using medic-conf v3.1.0 or later for tasks and targets to function on the Core Framework v3.8.0 or later**

-In the Core Framework 3.8.0 release, the task system is powered by task documents which are written to PoucHDB and synced to the CouchDB/Postgres servers.
-This powers collaborative features, and enables Postgres impact queries to understand how tasks behave on phones in the field.
+In the Core Framework 3.8.0 release, the task system is powered by task documents which are written to PouchDB and synced to CouchDB/Postgres.
+This powers collaborative features, and enables server-side queries to understand how tasks behaved for users in the field.
 The behavior described above (Before Core Framework 3.8.0) is no longer true, tasks will disappear whenever `appliesIf: false`.
 Instead `resolvedIf` now controls when task documents move into the "Completed" state vs "Cancelled" state.

 Resultant State | appliesIf | resolvedIf
 -- | -- | --